Émile Martel (writer)

-Émile Martel, OC (born August 10, 1941) is a Canadian diplomat and writer, who won the Governor General's Award for French-language poetry in 1995 for his poetry collection Pour orchestre et poète seul.
+Émile Martel OC (August 10, 1941 – November 22, 2023) was a Canadian diplomat and writer who won the Governor General's Award for French-language poetry in 1995 for his poetry collection Pour orchestre et poète seul.

+Life and career

+Martel was born in Amos, Quebec on August 10, 1941.
 Educated at the University of Ottawa, Université Laval and the University of Salamanca, he taught French and Spanish literature in Canada and the United States before joining Canada's Department of External Affairs as a diplomat.
-He has published both poetry and short stories.
+He published both poetry and short stories.